A criterion for sharpness in tree enumeration and the asymptotic number of triangulations in Kuperberg's G2 spider: Proof of Theorem

 \section{Proof of Theorem \ref{thm-conjecture}}

-Now we complete the proof of Theorem \ref{thm-conjecture}, parts (b)--(d).
-Recall the functions $y(z)=zB(z)$ and $\psi(z)=z/A(z)$ -- where $A$ and $B$ be are still the functions from Theorem \ref{thm-conjecture} -- and that $1/\rho = y(1/7)$.
-Throughout the sequel we will also use these function names to indicate analytic continuations to larger domains than their original disks of convergence.
+Having already proven Conjecture \ref{conjecture}, which is part (a) of Theorem \ref{thm-conjecture}, in this section we complete the proof of Theorem \ref{thm-conjecture}, parts (b)--(d).

+Recall the functions $y(z)=zB(z)$ and $\psi(z)=z/A(z)$, where $A$ and $B$ be are still the functions from Theorem \ref{thm-conjecture}, and recall that $1/\rho = y(1/7)$.
+We will use these function names to also indicate analytic continuations to larger domains than their original disks of convergence.
 Here is an outline of the main steps of the proof, with brief descriptions.
 Each step has its own dedicated subsection below.